Bromfield, Cumbria

-Bromfield is a village and civil parish in the Allerdale district of Cumbria, in the north of England.
+Bromfield is a village and civil parish in Cumbria, in the north of England.

 It is about five miles north-east of Aspatria.
 According to the 2001 census the parish had a population of 530, decreasing to 510 at the 2011 census.
 It has two farms, a church dedicated to St Mungo, and a pub.

 Toponymy

 According to one source the origins of the name of Bromfield (Brounefeld) comes from the old English brun + feld, meaning 'brown open land, or open land where broom grows'.

 Governance

-Bromfield is part of the parliamentary constituency of Workington.
-In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election The Labour Party has won the seat in the constituency in every general election since 1979.The Conservative Party has only been elected once in Workington since World War II, at the 1976 by-election.
+Bromfield is part of the parliamentary constituency of Penrith and Solway.

-Before Brexit, it was in the North West England European Parliamentary Constituency.
+For Local Government purposes it is in the Cumberland unitary authority area.

 The manor

 The old ecclesiastic parish of Bromfield, consisted of twelve villages or hamlets, Allonby, Westnewton, Mealrigg, Langrigg, Crookdake, Scales, Bromfield, Blencogo, Wheyrigg, Dundraw, Moor Row and Kelsick.
 But in accordance with the Local Government Act 1894, Allonby, Westnewton and Mealrigg became a joint independent parish, although the vicar of Bromfield retained the right to appoint the vicar; while Wheyrigg, Dundraw, Moor Row and Kelsick became part of the parish of Waverton.

 The locality is steeped in history, dating back to early times.
 The manor of the village itself was granted by the first Lord of Allerdale to Melbeth, his physician whose posterity took the name of De Brumfield.
 The family ceased to be Lords of the Manor somewhere around 1300.
 In early mediaeval times the patronage of the church was reserved and granted to the St Mary's Abbey, York.
 In 1434 the Abbey leased these lands for a term of six years to William Osmotherley.
 Holme Cultram Abbey also possessed land here.
 Prior to the Dissolution of the Monasteries the monks were not only cultivating the land but also leasing it to tenant farmers.
 In 1543, following the suppression we find a William Hutton holding Bromfield for the king.
 Later Edward VI exchanged the manor with Henry Thompson for a hospital in Dover.
 Successive owners of the estate were the Porters of Weary Hall, and the families of Osmotherley and Barwise.